yuceadnan/yuceadnan/README.md

 ### Hi there 👋
+- I'm Software Developer.
+- I'm mostly working with .Net Technologies.
-- 🌱 I’m currently learning Angular, TypeScript
+- I’m currently learning Angular, TypeScript and Blazor.
-- 📫 How to reach me: adnanyuce@outlook.com
+- How to you reach me : adnanyuce@outlook.com
+- ⛺ + 🍺